-DoubleClick was launched in 1996 as a brand of Google.
+DoubleClick was launched in 1996 as an independent brand offering ad serving services.
+Then in 2008, Google acquired DoubleClick for $3.1 billion.
 The idea was to bring publishers, advertisers and agencies together, so that everyone can make money out of the ad industry.
 DoubleClick further expanded and we got DoubleClick for Publisher (DFP) and DoubleClick Ad Exchange.

 Since we are here to discuss the difference between DoubleClick AdX and AdSense, DFP will remain out of this.

 Talking about AdSense, it was released in June 2003.
 Since then. it became popular amongst the publishers.
 It might be because AdSense is a free service available that publishers use to display ads on their websites.
 Also, AdSense is relatively easy to use for small and medium-sized publisher.

 Even though DoubleClick is older, AdSense is clearly more popular than the DoubleClick.
 However, it doesn’t mean AdSense is better or DoubleClick is not.
 AdSense and DoubleClick Ad Exchange carry out two different jobs entirely.

 For a publisher, AdSense may sound like a medium to display ads on his/her website.
 But in reality, AdSense is an ad network whereas AdX is an ad exchange network which are two different things.